-Skip this if you are using VPN over Tor (tho you can also do the same checks with a VPN exit node if you want).
+Skip this if you are using a VPN/Proxy over Tor (tho you can also do the same checks with a VPN exit node if you want).

 Not all Tor Exit nodes are equal.
 This is mostly due to what type of "exit policy" their operator applies to them.